Magamuni: Plot

 Policemen track Maga's location using his mobile phone signal and find that he is somewhere near Erode.
 Maga contacts Muthuraj again requesting for help.
 Muthuraj asks Maga to meet Jayaraman (who also is Muthuraj's friend) in Erode so that he could get some money.
 In the meantime, policemen search all the hospitals around Erode, suspecting Maga to be treated for his injury.
 Finally, the police finds Muni in a hospital (as he was admitted for his snakebite) and arrests him, mistaking him for Maga.
 Meanwhile, Maga goes to Jayaraman's house seeking help.
 There, a drunk Jayaraman gets shocked upon seeing Maga and mistakes him for Muni, who has come for revenge.
 Jayaraman tries to attack Maga, but Maga kills Jayaraman to safeguard himself.

 Maga's friends find out the true identity of Muthuraj and inform Maga.
 Maga feels bad for being betrayed by Muthuraj.
-On the other hand, Muni is handed over to Guru Narayanan by a corrupt police inspector (G. M. Sundar).
+On the other hand, Muni is handed over to Guru Narayanan by a corrupt police inspector Devaraj.
 Guru Narayanan's henchmen attack Muni as a means of revenge, believing him to be Maga.
-Muni is critically injured and is admitted in the hospital.
+Muni is critically injured and admitted in the hospital.
 The police also arrests Viji and her son.
 Viji thinks that Maga is dead and commits suicide by jumping into a well.
 Maga learns about Muni from his friends, and he rushes to see him in the hospital.
 Maga understands that Muni is his twin brother.
-A small flashback is shown where Maga and Muni's mother was mentally ill, and she left the two children alone on an empty train platform and went away.
+A small flashback is shown where Maga and Muni's mother Deivanai was mentally ill, and she left the two children alone on an empty train platform and went away.
 Maga and Muni are separated when they were kids.
 Maga was grown in an orphanage, while Muni was adopted by a widow.

 Maga gets furious knowing about Viji's death and decides to kill the baddies.
-He goes to Muthuraj's place and kills everyone including Muthuraj, the police inspector, and Guru Narayanan.
+He goes to Muthuraj's place and kills everyone including Muthuraj, Guru Narayanan, and Devaraj.
 As Maga was also shot by police before, he also gets admitted in the same hospital where Muni is present.
 Unfortunately, Muni passes away.
 After a few months, it is shown that Maga comes to Muni's village as he feels guilty of Muni's death and decides to follow Muni's path of literature and peace of mind.
-Maga's son is rescued and is raised by Muni's adoptive mother.
-When Maga is asked what his name is, he says, "Magamuni."
+Prabha is rescued by Deepa and raised by Deivanai.
+In the end, when Maga is asked by a man what his name is, he says, "Magamuni."